4 Best Practices for Building Site Security Management

 What is the ultimate goal of prioritising security measures on a construction site?

-The ultimate goal is to significantly mitigate risks and safeguard the construction initiatives.
+The ultimate goal is to significantly mitigate risks, safeguard construction initiatives, protect personnel and assets, and ensure business continuity throughout the project.